storacha/w3infra/README.md

 npm run test-integration
 ```

 Please notice that appropriate environment variables must be set for the development deploy.
+For this you are required to setup your `.env.local` file as instructed in Getting started section.
+You can read more [here](https://gist.github.com/alanshaw/e949abfcf6728f590ac9fa083dba5648) on how to setup CI with a w3account.

 ### Environment Variables